Open-EO/openeo-web-editor/src/components/blocks/README.md

 * `defaultValue`: the default value of the field, that will be used if it's editable
 * `hide`: do not display the editable field in the block information
-* `hideLabel`: do not display the editable field label in the block information
 * `card`: the cardinality of the input/output.
 This can be a string like `"0-3"` or and array like `[0,3]`, it represents the minimum and the maximum edges that can be connected to the I/O.